fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Manager.rst

 - Doing nothing

-There are few generic updater services which listen all events sent by Objects, and few other which works with particular Object events.
+There are few generic updater services which listen all events sent by Objects, and few other which work with particular Object events.

 Manager
 ~~~~~~~

 The manager services extend service type ``::ctrlSelection::IManagerSrv`` and
 react to updater messages.
 This kind of service manages services on identified
 data if they are present in a composite.
-There exist also few manager services,
+There are few manager services,
-but the most used is ``::ctrlSelection::manager::SwapperSrv``.
+but the most common is ``::ctrlSelection::manager::SwapperSrv``.
 This service
 manages other services on objects stored in the composite.
 When this
 manager gets notified, it can perform an action defined in the manager
-configuration on concerned object such as :
+configuration on the concerned object such as :

-- starting services of concerned object
+- starting the services of the concerned object
-- stopping services of concerned object
+- stopping the services of the concerned object
 - create communication connection between new objects and/or new services

 Implementation